Bridget McNulty tells us about her recent experience with reflexology for diabetes, and how it affected her blood sugar control.

 Reflexology and neuropathy

 But the biggest benefit of reflexology for diabetes is how it can help neuropathy.
-As we all know, neuropathy is one of the most common diabetes complications, and there’s often not much you can do about it – except take medication.
+As we all know, neuropathy is one of the most common diabetes complications.
+There’s often not much you can do about it – except take medication.
 But reflexology has been proven to help people living with neuropathy, both to relieve their pain and to make the symptoms more mild.

 If you’re considering trying reflexology and you live in Cape Town, I would highly recommend getting in touch with Claire Coetzee.
 If you’re in another part of South Africa, find someone near you by checking out The South African Reflexology Society.
 Living with diabetes is such a balancing act that the more we can do to help ourselves, the better.
 Reflexology is a great tool to add to your diabetes toolbox!